 This plan emphasizes Clearwater Township's dedication to preserving its high quality of rural life and water resources.
-The community values its pristine lakes and shorelines, natural beauty, active farms, rolling topography with forests and farmland, and the charm of small towns like Rapid City and Torch River.
+The community values its pristine lakes and shorelines, natural beauty, active farms, rolling topography with forests and farmland, small town charm.
 Residents cherish the ability to see a dark night sky and enjoy the friendliness, safety, peace, and quiet of the area.